CesiumGS/3d-tiles/specification/Metadata/README.md

 > **Implementation Note**: The result of transforming a `normalized` integer value into a floating point value may be lossy, as described in the [section about Normalized Values](#normalized-values).
 Depending on the range of property values, the values of `offset` and `scale`, and the floating point precision that is used in the client implementation, the computation may cause low-significance bits to be truncated from the final result.
 Client implementations should retain as much precision as reasonably possible.

 When the `offset` for a property is not given, then is is assumed to be `0` for each component of the respective type.
-When the `scale` value of a property is not given, then it is assumed to be `1` for each component of the respective type.
+When the `scale` value of a property is not given, then it is assumed to be `1` for each component of the respective type. _Instances_ of the class that defines the respective property can override the offset- and scale factors, to account for the actual range of property values that are provided by the instance.

 #### Minimum and Maximum Values

 Properties may specify a minimum (`minimum`) and maximum (`maximum`) value.
 Minimum and maximum values represent component-wise bounds of the valid range of values for a property.
+Both values are _inclusive_, meaning that they denote the smallest and largest allowed value, respectively.

 The `minimum` and `maximum` value can be defined for `SCALAR`, `VECN`, and `MATN` types with numeric component types, and for fixed-length arrays of these types.
-The structure of `minimum` and `maximum` must match the `type` of the property, as described in the [section about Offset and Scale](#offset-and-scale).
+The structure of `minimum` and `maximum` is explained in the [Property Values Structure](#property-values-structure) section.

-For properties that are `normalized`, the component type of `minimum` and `maximum` is a floating point type, and their values represent the the bounds of the property values _after_ normalization or `offset`- or `scale` computations have been applied.
+For properties that are `normalized`, the component type of `minimum` and `maximum` is a floating point type.
+Their values represent the bounds of the final, transformed property values.
+This includes the normalization and `offset`- or `scale` computations, as well as other transforms or constraints that are not part of the class definition itself: A `normalized` unsigned value is in the range [0.0, 1.0] after the normalization has been applied, but [`minimum`, `maximum`] may specify a different value range.

 For all other properties, the component type of `minimum` and `maximum` matches the `componentType` of the property, and the values are the bounds of the original property values.